TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

 libWiiSharp can be found at: libwiisharp.googlecode.com

-I would also like to thank Xflak and JoostinOnline for doing a bit of beta testing for me.
+I would also like to thank XFlak and JoostinOnline for doing a bit of beta testing for me.
 Thanks!